iobond/aib-old/INSTALL.md

-Building Viacoin
+Building Aib
 ================

-See doc/build-*.md for instructions on building the various elements of the Viacoin Core reference implementation of Viacoin.
+See doc/build-*.md for instructions on building the various elements of the Aib Core reference implementation of Aib.